DragonMeme/terraform-linux-vm-azure/README.md

 6.)
 Select SSH.

 7.)
-Copy and paste from `Login using local VM account` to terminal.
-Example copied string: `ssh adminUser@20.192.192.192`
+Copy and paste command string from `Login using local VM account` to terminal.
+Example command string: `ssh adminUser@20.192.192.192`

 8.)
 Enter password (In your case, password is "Password!234")